PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 [7] See, for instance, Olga Khazan, “The creepy, long-standing practice of undersea cable tapping”, *The Atlantic*, July 16, 2013 (available at [The Atlantic](https://www.theatlantic.com/international/archive/2013/07/the-creepy-long-standing-practice-of-undersea-cable-tapping/277855/)).

-# Mathematical Foundations of Cryptography I
+# Mathematical Foundations of Cryptography 1
 <partId>1bf9f0aa-0f68-5493-83fb-2167238ff9de</partId>